 1. Tally Up the Damages

 The first step in tackling any problem is to face it head on.
 It can help to write down the total amount of your credit card debt, your minimum payments and when they are due.
 You also may want to see how your credit card balances are affecting your credit score.
-You can do so by viewing your free credit report summary, updated each month, on Credit.com.
+You can do so by viewing your free credit report summary, updated every 14 days, on Credit.com.

 If you have big balances, you can consider consolidating your debt.
 You might want to look for lenders that offer 0% interest and $0 balance transfer fees on a balance transfer credit card.
 (Here’s a ranking of the best balance transfer credit cards in America).